Databrawl/resolution/docs/README.md

 # AWS

+## Infra TL;DR

+We run on AWS Fargate, which is an auto-provisioning service on top of ECS.
+It's a serverless service, which means we don't need to worry about the underlying infrastructure.

+The service is accessed via an Application Load Balancer (ALB) called `GateKeeper`.
+It routes both HTTP and HTTPS traffic to the Target Group consisting of only one target - the ECS cluster.
+The target group forwards any traffic to the 5050 port of the container.
+So any traffic ends up uniformly in the same place.

 ## User configuration

 I went with new IAM Identity Center setup, which is a successor of AWS SSO.
 It's now a recommended way